-Therefore, we are going to dedicate this article to tell you everything you need to know about Triassic fauna.
+Therefore, we are going to dedicate this article to telling you everything you need to know about the fauna of the Triassic.

 Development of the Triassic flora